KacFlor/HangMan/README.md

 Difficulty levels can be changed using the "Poziom trudności" button levels included:
 * Easy - 10 attempts per game.
 * Normal - 6 attempts per game.
-* Difficult - 4 attempts in the game.
+* Hard - 4 attempts in the game.

 After all attempts have been wasted, the hanged man will hang and the game will end.